(Already took the quiz? Check your answers here .)

 - Does God seem far away?
 Do you picture God as distant or uncaring?
 Are you suspicious of His motives?
 Do you think of Him as too indifferent, apathetic, or disinterested to concern Himself with the things that matter to you?

-So, how’d you do?
-Did you answer yes to some?
+Did you answer yes to some of the questions?
 Most?
 Do you think you might be a Control Girl?

 No woman has to be a Control Girl.